 About Emergency Medicine

-Contained within the facility are the latest technological advances in radiology, including dedicated CT scanning, bedside monitoring and registration, and enhanced communication systems.
-Everything about the facility has been designed to help clinicians provide the most sophisticated and rapid emergency and trauma care available in as pleasant a setting as possible.
+Everything about the facility has been designed to help clinicians provide the most sophisticated and rapid emergency and trauma care available in a setting that provides privacy and comfort for patients.

 A Team Approach

-You will find a team of professionals, including board-certified emergency physicians and nurses certified in trauma care, working hand-in-hand to improve your health.
-Our emergency department depends on the skills, expertise and collaboration of countless physicians, providers, employees and administrators.
+A team of professionals, including board-certified emergency physicians and nurses certified in trauma care, work hand-in-hand to improve the health of patients.
+The emergency department depends on the skills, expertise and collaboration of countless physicians, providers, employees and administrators.

 Research and Teaching

-As a major teaching hospital of Harvard Medical School, the emergency department is engaged in basic science research.
-We have the only basic science emergency lab in the city.
-Our "bench-to-bedside" research philosophy has improved the care and treatments we offer to our patients; and, through our emergency medicine residency program, we support training initiatives to enhance patient care and educate future healthcare providers.
+BIDMC’s emergency department houses the only basic science emergency lab in the city.
+This "bench-to-bedside" research philosophy has improved the care and treatments offered to patients.
+Through an emergency medicine residency program, the department supports training initiatives to enhance patient care and educate future healthcare providers.
 Physician leaders also consult with health care providers nationally and internationally to create quality, efficient, emergency care systems and emergency medicine educational programs that improve patient care.